defstudio/docker-github-runner/README.md

 # Docker github runner

-This package is optimized to execute [shivammathur/setup-php](https://github.com/shivammathur/setup-php) action in a docker self-hosted runner, but it is not limited to it.
-Custom docker images and services can be run as well
+A docker image optimized for running [shivammathur/setup-php](https://github.com/shivammathur/setup-php) actions in a docker self-hosted runner, but not limited to it.
+Custom docker images and services can be handled in the workflow as well

 ### docker image